dda-oo/dda-oo/README.md

-# Hi there 👋, I'm Daryoosh Dehestani
+# Hi there 👋, I'm Daryoosh!

 Data scientist with a unique blend of philosophy, politics, and economics.
 Applying AI and data engineering to tackle real-world problems.